Balloon: History

 Humans have intentionally filled bladders, especially actual animal bladders, with air since prehistory.
 In Ancient Greece, these had a number of recorded uses.
-The Aztecs inflated cat intestines to make shapes to present as sacrifices to the gods.
 By the 18th century, people were inflating balloons of cloth or canvas with hot air and sending it aloft, the Montgolfier brothers going so far as to experiment with first animals in 1782, and then, when altitude did not kill them, human beings in 1783.

 The first hydrogen-filled gas balloon was flown in the 1790s.
 A century later the first hydrogen-filled weather balloons were launched in France.

 The first modern rubber balloons on record were made by Michael Faraday in 1824.
 He used these to contain gasses he was experimenting with, especially hydrogen.
 By 1825 similar balloons were being sold by Thomas Hancock, but like Faraday's they came disassembled, as two circles of soft rubber.
 The user was expected to lay the circles one on top of the other and rub their edges until the soft, gummy rubber stuck, leaving the powdered inner part loose for inflation.
 Modern, preassembled balloons were being sold in the US by the early 20th century.